It’s my ninth blogiversary!

 Here’s to another year of blogging!

-Image of my site from June 2008 courtesy of the Wayback Machine.
+Image of my original site from June 2008 courtesy of the Wayback Machine.